 - Double check your gear before jumping into the water (energy bar, drinking water, extra clothes, nightlight, etc.).
 This could spell the difference between life and death situations.

 - Make sure you have your leash attached.

 - If you were too excited about this trip and forgot to check on the day’s weather forecast- don’t go.
 You need to know your local weather conditions ahead of time.
-Thus, it’s helpful if your smartphone have apps to know exactly what’s going on.
+Thus, it’s helpful if your smartphone has apps to know precisely what’s going on.

 - Use the waterproof kayak deck bags to load your stuff on board.

 - Don’t forget to store extra batteries because you might need this for your paddling or headlight.

 - Secure other items such as gloves, hat, powerbars, drinking water, and other things you might need but usually forget.

 - Make sure your phones or other gadgets are placed and sealed in waterproof containers during your paddle.